chemzqm/controller/Readme.md

 ### .define(id, fn, [deps])

-Bind the controller to element with `id`, use `fn` as constructor and optional dependency constructors.
+Bind the controller to element with `id`, use `fn` as constructor and optional dependency constructors as array.

 ### .get(id)